lynnfaraday/aresmush.com/_root/tutorials/code/arg-parsers.md

       self.value = titlecase_arg(args.arg2)
     end

+The first line cracks apart the arguments and stores them in 'args'.
+Then we can access the pieces with things like `args.arg1` and `args.arg1`.

+There are a variety of common parsers available, described in more detail below.

+Under the hood, a parsers like `ArgParser.arg1_equals_arg2` is just a fancy regular expression that matches the pieces of the commands and assigns names to them (arg1 and arg2 in this case).  `cmd.parse_args` is a method that uses one of those fancy regexes and stores the results in an easily-accessed hash (args).

-> <i class="fa fa-exclamation-triangle"></i> **Note:** By default, all args will end up as `nil` if the command string doesn't match the intended format.
+> <i class="fa fa-exclamation-triangle"></i> **Note:** By default, **all** args will end up as `nil` if the command string doesn't match the intended format.
 In the example above, both property and value would be nil if you just passed "set x" instead of "set x=y".
 However, some of the arg parsers expressly allow optional args.
-Only the optional ones will be nil if missing.

 ## arg1_equals_arg2